Panitumumab, Regorafenib, or TAS-102, in Treating Patients with Metastatic and / or Unresectable RAS Wild-Type Colorectal Cancer

 IV.
 To compare the safety and tolerability of panitumumab rechallenge versus standard therapy (TAS-102 or regorafenib).

-V. Compare quality of life (QOL) between panitumumab rechallenge versus standard therapy (TAS-102 or regorafenib) as measured by the linear analogue self-assessment (LASA) questionnaires.
+V. To compare quality of life (QOL) between panitumumab rechallenge versus standard therapy (TAS-102 or regorafenib) as measured by the linear analogue self-assessment (LASA) questionnaires.

 I. To assess plasma pharmacodynamics biomarkers of response and resistance to therapy.